richarddahl/uno/idomatic_uno.md

 - Concrete implementations are defined outside protocols.py and have no suffix
 - All imports are properly formatted and ordered
 - All public API symbols are listed in __init__.__all__ in proper isort ordering
+- All error codes are defined in ErrorCode enum
+- All error categories are defined in ErrorCategory enum
+- All error severity are defined in ErrorSeverity enum
+- UnoError is NEVER instantiated directly
+- Subclass UnoError for specific error types defined in each packages errrors.py module